rsu-client/rsu-client/README.md

 __Installation on Ubuntu or Linux Mint__

-1. Open the Terminal program and type in the following command:
+1. Open the Terminal program and type in the following command:
 ```bash
 sudo apt-add-repository ppa:hikariknight/unix-runescape-client
 ```